Our Environment - Statement on Data Accuracy and Fitness for Purpose

 The LRI is a regional-scale database and caution should be used when using these data at larger scales.

-In addition to the geographical accuracy of the polygon boundaries, each resource theme is subject to uncertainties about the attributes (e.g., soil classification).
+In addition to the geographical accuracy of the polygon boundaries, each resource theme is subject to uncertainties about the attributes (e.g. soil classification).
 Users should download and familiarise themselves with the relevant sections of the LRIS Spatial Data Layers Data Dictionary to ensure that the data are fit for their intended analysis.
-This is available for download as an attached document to the NZLRI layers in the LRIS Portal.
+This is available for download from here in the LRIS Portal.

 Interpretations in Our Environment based on the LRI and therefore subject to its data accuracy are: Erosion Severity, Surface Geology and all five of the land suitability classifications.

-Landcare Research has produced a national DEM at 25–m postings to be consistent with the 1:50,000 scale topographic data, including 20–m contours, spot heights, lake shorelines and coastline data available from Land Information New Zealand (LINZ).
-Our DEM was derived using in-house interpolation software described in Barringer, McNeill and Pairman (2003) and utilised error-checking procedures to minimise inconsistencies in input data (e.g., checking contour elevations to adjacent to spot heights).
+Manaaki Whenua has produced a national DEM at 25m postings to be consistent with the 1:50,000 scale topographic data, including 20m contours, spot heights, lake shorelines and coastline data available from Land Information New Zealand (LINZ).
+Our DEM was derived using in-house interpolation software described in Barringer, McNeill and Pairman (2003) and utilised error-checking procedures to minimise inconsistencies in input data (e.g. checking contour elevations to adjacent to spot heights).
 The final national DEM was tested for accuracy against a selection of GPS and LiDAR data.
-Error statistics reported in Barringer, McNeill and Pairman (2003) indicate that Landcare Research's 25–m DEM has a root mean square error of approximately 8 metres, mean absolute error of approximately 7 metres, and a standard deviation of errors of approximately 6 metres.
-Errors appear to be greatest in low relief areas, particularly valleys, where 20–m contours are widely spaced and do not give a good representation of the real surface.
+Error statistics reported in Barringer, McNeill and Pairman (2003) indicate that Manaaki Whenua's 25m DEM has a root mean square error of approximately 8 metres, mean absolute error of approximately 7 metres, and a standard deviation of errors of approximately 6 metres.
+Errors appear to be greatest in low relief areas, particularly valleys, where 20m contours are widely spaced and do not give a good representation of the real surface.

 The common practice of assigning elevation, slope and aspect values to specified locations by spatial intersection with DEMs or derivative layers should be treated with great caution.
 The preferred option should always be to use field measurement of site properties, if at all practicable.
 While these DEM–based surfaces provide greatly improved definition of surface properties, sensitivity of many environmental systems to topographic variation and the errors inherent in DEMs make them better suited to implementing models rather than as a source of specific data values (see for example Barringer and Lilburne, 2000).

-Interpretations in Our Environment based on the LRI and therefore subject to its data accuracy are: Direction of Slope (aspect) and Steepness of Slope.
+Interpretations in Our Environment based on the 25m DEM and therefore subject to its data accuracy are: Direction of Slope (aspect) and Steepness of Slope.

 A New Zealand Land Cover Database has been preprepared three times from imagery collected in 1996, 2001, 2009, and 2012 as part of New Zealand's response to climate change and the Kyoto Protocol.
-The data used in Our Environment are taken from LCDB v4.0, published in 2014, and are made available by Ministry for the Environment (MfE) under a Creative Commons license.
-A number of metadata documents are available and those using the LCDB v4.0 should be familiar with this material.
-These include a User Guide and documents defining Target Classes that can be found on the Ministry for the Environment web site.
+The data used in Our Environment are taken from LCDB v4.1, published in July 2015, and are made available by Manaaki Whenua under a Creative Commons license.
+A number of metadata documents are available and those using the LCDB v4.1 should be familiar with this material.
+These include a User Guide and documents defining Target Classes that can be found on the LRIS portal.

-Land Cover Database version 4.0 (LCDB v4.0) is a thematic classification of 33 land-cover and land-use classes covering mainland New Zealand, the near shore islands (the Chatham Islands have not yet been mapped for LCDB v4.0).
-LCDB v4.0 was released in June 2014 and used Landsat 7 ETM+ satellite imagery acquired over the summer of 2012/13.
-Like LCDB1, LCDB2 and LCDB v3.3, LCDB v4.0 adopted a one hectare (ha) minimum mapping unit (MMU) and to maintain compatibility between datasets for change analysis.
-Users should be aware of the following issues in using geospatial data derived from imagery with a 15 m spatial resolution:
+Land Cover Database version 4.1 (LCDB v4.1) is a thematic classification of 33 land-cover and land-use classes covering mainland New Zealand, the near shore islands (re-mapping of Chatham Islands was included in version 4.1 - first mapped at version 2, but then not continued through versions 3.0, 3.3, and 4.0 because of resource constraints).
+LCDB v4.1 was released in July 2015 and used Landsat 7 ETM+ satellite imagery acquired over the summer of 2012/13.
+Like LCDB1, LCDB2 and LCDB v3.3, LCDB v4.1 adopted a one hectare (ha) minimum mapping unit (MMU) and to maintain compatibility between datasets for change analysis.
+Users should be aware of the following issues in using geospatial data derived from imagery with a 15m spatial resolution:

 - Positional accuracy: In areas with good ground control the Landsat imagery is correct to within 1 pixel.
 In areas with poor control (typically mountainous terrain) the imagery may have a positional error of 2 or more pixels.